The System Design Courses

 Document content tends to be larger and less structured than metadata, especially for text documents, images, and other rich media.
 Additionally, the system may need to store multiple snapshots or versions of the content for version history, which increases storage needs over time.

-Cloud storage services (e.g., AWS S3, Google Cloud Storage) are designed to handle massive amounts of unstructured data.
+Cloud object storage services (e.g., AWS S3, Google Cloud Storage) are designed to handle massive amounts of unstructured data.
 They are optimized for high throughput, scalability, and durability.
 They are also cost effective for large amounts of data.
-Therefore, we should use a cloud storage service to store the document content.
+Therefore, we should use a cloud object storage service to store the document content.

 Check out this video on File vs Object Storage if you need more details.